graycoreio/daffodil/libs/cart/guides/testing.md

 # Testing
 `@daffodil/cart` provides a testing package accessible at `@daffodil/cart/testing`.
-This package provides model factories, facade mocks, and driver mocks to facilitate unit testing.
+It provides model factories, facade mocks, and driver mocks to facilitate unit testing.

 ## Example
-The following example demonstrates how to unit test a component using Daffodil model factories and the mock facade with the Jasmine testing framework and the `jasmine-marbles` library.
+The following example demonstrates how to unit test a component using Daffodil model factories, the mock facade with the Jasmine testing framework, and the `jasmine-marbles` library.

 `cart.component.ts`
 ```ts